Filtering

 is one of many values

-For string-like properties or attributes, the following operators are available:
+For string-like properties or attributes, the following operators are available:$contains

 Matches parts of a string, case-sensitively.